 - One finished article of a finger-manipulated lace weave, such as Leno, Danish Medallion, Brooks Bouquet, or Spanish Lace

-- An article in linen with a loom-controlled lace effect from one of the following weaves, using enough of the lace weave to make an
+- A finished article in linen with a loom-controlled lace effect from one of the following weaves, using enough of the lace weave to make an attractive piece:

 - Swedish Lace

 - Atwater Bronson Lace

 - One finished article with a loom-controlled border on four sides

 - Eight finished articles from the following weave structures, using traditional threading and treadling.
 Each article should incorporate one weave

 structure.
 More than one color must be used in at least six of these articles.
 At least 75% of the article should be in the chosen weave

 - Weft-faced (no damask)